dmitry-salin/io_uring/README.md

 ```

 ## Requirements
 Currently only x86_64 platform is supported.
-Mojo nightly builds are required.

 ## License